srcorweb/ai-asssist/README.md

 ### Build for iOS

-also open a new terminal.
+Also open a new terminal.
 For the first time you need to install the native dependencies by execute `cd ios && pod install && cd ..`, then execute the follow command:

 ```bash